amaaledi/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
-Simple game coded from python
+#Simple game coded from python
-No AI is included to guess the moves by the bot.
-Just a random number selection.
+#No AI is included to guess the moves by the bot.
+Just a random number selection is used.